mateusz29/biblioteka-backend/README.md

 - **H2 Database**: H2 Database is used as an in-memory database for development and testing purposes, providing a lightweight and efficient solution.

+- **Lombok**: Lombok is used to reduce boilerplate code by generating getters, setters, constructors, and other common methods automatically.

 ## API Documentation

 The microservices expose the following API endpoints: